makotokw/wp-gfm/README.md

-# Github Flavored Markdown for WordPress
+# GitHub Flavored Markdown for WordPress

-wp-gfm is the WordPress plugin that convert from Github Flavored Markdown by using the [Github Render API](http://developer.github.com/v3/markdown/).
+wp-gfm is the WordPress plugin that convert from GitHub Flavored Markdown by using the [GitHub Render API](http://developer.github.com/v3/markdown/).

 ## Dependencies